demispatti/Sonnenberg/README.md

 ---
 ## Versioning
-For transparency into our release cycle and in striving to maintain backward compatibility, Sonnenberg is maintained under [the Semantic Versioning guidelines](https://semver.org/).
+For transparency into my release cycle and in striving to maintain backward compatibility, Sonnenberg is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we adhere to those rules whenever possible.

 See [the Releases section of our GitHub project](https://github.com/demispatti/Sonnenberg/releases) for changelogs for each release version of Nicescroll.